-Other Income, Net
+Other Income (Expense), Net

-Other income, net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from remeasurement of foreign-currency-denominated receivable and cash balances into their respective functional currencies at period-end market rates, net of the impact of offsetting foreign currency forward contracts, and other non-operating items.
+Other income (expense), net consists primarily of realized investment gains/losses and unrealized gains/losses on certain investments classified as trading securities, exchange rate gains/losses resulting from remeasurement of foreign-currency-denominated receivable and cash balances held by our various reporting entities into their respective functional currencies at period-end market rates, net of the impact of offsetting foreign currency forward contracts, and other non-operating items.

-The quarter-over-prior year quarter decrease in other income, net of \$1.5 million was primarily attributable to a decrease in net unrealized gains on our supplemental retirement and savings plan.
+The quarter-over-prior year quarter change in other income (expense), net of \$4.5 million was primarily attributable to net unrealized losses on investments classified as trading securities in our supplemental retirement and savings plan in the current year period compared to gains in the prior year period, partially offset by an increase in foreign currency exchange gains.